 Core protein

 HCV core protein, which regulates HCV RNA translation and its replication, interacts with component proteins of various cell-signaling pathways.
 In addition, this protein modulates host immune response, oxidative stress, lipid metabolism and also apoptosis[78].
 In some recent studies on HCV infected patients, core gene has been found to undergo frequent mutations[79].
 The role of core protein in the development of HCC was studied in transgenic mouse model.
-The informations collected from these studies indicate that core gene overexpression results in steatosis in early life with development of adenoma and HCC in later years[80].
+The information collected from these studies indicate that core gene overexpression results in steatosis in early life with development of adenoma and HCC in later years[80].
 In few other studies, the presence of steatosis in liver induced by core protein could not be related to HCC development[29,81].
 According to recent reports, Core protein shows interference with cellular proteins and it is considered as a major risk factor for the progression of HCC[82].
 Of course, the presence of core protein has been associated with its activation of lipogenic pathway in HCC cases[83].
 Core protein often remains associated with lipid droplets in CHC cases and possibly causes steatosis through several mechanisms including peroxisome proliferator-activated receptor alpha (PPAR-α) and sterol-regulatory element binding protein-1 pathways[46,81,84].

 Similarly, core protein also interacts with ER or mitochondria and induces ER stress by accumulation of ROS[85].
 ROS causes DNA damage and accelerates hepatocarcinogenesis.
 The effect of HCV core have also been demonstrated on signaling pathways responsible for cell cycle like stimulation of G1/S transition by increasing the levels of cyclin E/Cdk2[86] and apoptosis.
 Core protein interacts with tumor suppressor including P53, P73 and P21[87] as well as regulator of apoptosis like TNF-α signaling or Bcl-2 members.
 Core proteins also effects growth and proliferation of cells through activation of signaling pathways like RAF/MAPK (Mitogen activated protein kinase)[88], WNT/β-catenin and Transforming growth factor-β (TGF-β)[39,89].
 All these pathways have been reported to be active in HCC.
 Therefore, these findings about HCV core indicate that this protein has a potential role in cell proliferation and reduction of apoptosis during development of HCC.